 - ParkMobile reservations are required for 39 spaces on Crenshaw Boulevard south of Crest Road.

-- Reservations must be made up to an hour before the next reservation block.
+- Reservations must be made at least one hour before the start of a reservation time block.

-- Reservations are limited to blocks of two hours and 45 minutes from 7 a.m. to an hour after sunset (shorter or longer blocks of time are not available at this time).
+- Reservations are limited to time blocks of 2 hours and 45 minutes from 7:00 A.M. to one hour after sunset.

-- Reservations are $10 per reservation block and can be paid using ParkMobile.
+- Reservations are $10 per time block and can be paid using ParkMobile.
 An additional $0.35 processing fee will apply.

 - 15 spaces on Park Place adjacent to Del Cerro Park remain available to those who hold a Residential Recreational Parking Permit on a first-come, first served basis.